Conventional Loan After Chapter 7 Bankruptcy

 Credit History Length

 The length of your credit history determines 15% of your score.
-Even if you are not using your old credit accounts, do not close them.
-The age of your accounts influences your score.
-Unless they have annual fees that you cannot afford, keep them open.
+Even if you're not using old credit accounts, don't close them.

 Applications for New Credit